 Why parents are better than peers

 Loving, sensitive parents are ideal social tutors.
 Unlike preschool peers, parents draw on extensive emotional resources when they interact with children.
-Parents can
+Parents can• understand the causes and effects of emotions

 • see things from a child’s perspective